 Use your favorite sauces, marinades and toppings to bake, sauté or dip your vegetables.

 Try shredded chicken in a baking dish with chopped mushrooms, onions, carrots and whatever else you can find that’s in season!
-Pour marinara, light alfredo sauce, salsa or sprinkle a mix of full and low fat cheese on top.
+Pour marinara, light alfredo sauce, salsa or sprinkle a mix of full and low-fat cheese on top.
 Bake for 20-30 minutes!
-Try the same thing with Asian style sauces like teriyaki.
+Try the same thing with Asian-style sauces like teriyaki.

 Cut meat and vegetables and place them on a skewer.
 For every chunk of meat, slide two or three vegetables on and season with garlic, paprika, salt and pepper.
 Cook on the barbecue, drizzle with a little yogurt dressing and you’ve got a delicious, more enticing way to enjoy a vegetable a day.

 Make a delicious stew or curry with your favorite meat and all the vegetables you can find.
 It’s as simple as putting them in a crock-pot, set and forget.
-When you walk back in your door the smell of slow cooked meat and vegetables will be irresistible!
+When you walk back in your door the smell of slow-cooked meat and vegetables will be irresistible!

-Hollow out bell peppers, whole onions, potatoes, sweet potatoes or butternut squash and stuff chopped ham, beef, chicken or low fat cheese inside and bake!
+Hollow out bell peppers, whole onions, potatoes, sweet potatoes or butternut squash and stuff chopped ham, beef, chicken or low-fat cheese inside and bake!

-Try the Cheesy Chipotle Peppers from the photo above: Preheat your oven to 350 F, slice the tops off some mini bell peppers and stuff with cheese and chipotle to taste.
+Try the Cheesy Chipotle Peppers from the photo above: Preheat your oven to 350 F, slice the tops off some mini bell peppers and stuff them with cheese and chipotle to taste.
 Bake in the oven for 15-20 minutes.